Meetings offer opportunities for story telling, healing and dialogue

 Tags: anti-racism, facing racism, oklahoma city, pcusa, presbyterian, race, racism, Racism and Racists Anonymous, racist, richard mize, ron buford, trinity presbyterian church

-Ministries: Racial Equity Advocacy Committee (REAC), Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Racial Equity Advocacy Committee (REAC), Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries